 TIP: Try to keep your user name consistent with your Twitter handle!
 Not only does this make it easier for fans to find you across social channels, but if someone tweets an Instagram photo of you, it will connect to your Twitter account as well.

-When you post a photo, choose at the least 5 hashtags (you can use up to 30), as this is how photos are found.
-Top Hashtags is a site that shows the top hashtags trending in real time if you are stuck, or want to get into an active hashtag conversation.
+When you post a photo, choose at least 5 hashtags (you can use up to 30), as this is how photos are found.
+Top Hashtags is a site that shows the top hashtags trending in real-time if you are stuck, or want to get your post into an active hashtag conversation.
 You can put these hashtags in the actual caption, or post them in a comment under the photo after it’s been published.